IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_environment.rst

 Parameters
 ----------

-  color_code (False, str, None)
-    Color code to distinguish the environment.

-  tags (False, str, None)
-    Tags associated with the environment

   guid (True, str, None)
     (Required for new resource) GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.

+  description (False, str, None)
+    Environment description

+  tags (False, str, None)
+    Tags associated with the environment

+  color_code (False, str, None)
+    Color code to distinguish the environment.

   name (True, str, None)